jfayling/fayling-web-laser_wars-react/docs/game-play.md

     - Music is shuffled on start.
     - Toggle music on/off via the volume icon in the top right.
 - **SFX**: Sound effects for placing pieces, firing lasers, explosions, and wall hits.

+## 8. Online Multiplayer
+**Multiplayer Mode** allows you to play against other humans online.

+- **Lobby**:
+    - Enter a nickname to join the lobby.
+    - See other players currently in the lobby.
+- **Finding a Match**:
+    - **Quick Match**: Automatically paired with an available player or a pending game.
+    - **Challenge**: Click the "Challenge" button next to a player's name in the lobby to send a direct invite.
+- **Gameplay**:
+    - Turns are synchronized in real-time.
+    - Opponent moves are shown instantly.
+    - Disconnects or forfeits are handled automatically.